kancolle-ohuraiN-project/kancolle-ohuraiN/README-EN.md

 Kantai collection unofficial offline version (using web resources and logic, not touching PSV version)
 </p>

-**Attention!
-This repository has been suspended from GitHub development!
-We may be doing an internal repository merge with the GitHub repository early next year!**

 ---

 **English** | [简体中文](./README.md) | [projects view](https://github.com/orgs/offline-colle/projects/1)